toanuitt/Intruder-Detection-/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- YOLO by Ultralytics for the object detection model.
+- [YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv8](https://github.com/ultralytics/ultralytics) by Ultralytics for the object detection model.
-- Flask for the web framework.
+- [Flask](https://flask.palletsprojects.com/) for the web framework.
-- OpenCV for computer vision functionalities.
+- [OpenCV](https://opencv.org/) for computer vision functionalities.
+- [Deep SORT](https://github.com/nwojke/deep_sort) for the multi-object tracking algorithm.
 - All other open-source libraries and contributors.